 Freudlsperger and colleagues (2016) conducted a study of 213 infants treated with helmets between 2011 and 2014.
 The infants were divided into 3 groups by age when therapy was initiated.
 Group 1 were infants ages 24 weeks or less (n=82), group 2 were infants ages 24-32 weeks (n=75), and group 3 were infants greater than 32 weeks of age (n=56).
 The groups were then categorized by severity of the Cranial Vault Asymmetry Index (CVAI).
 The categorization of mild (CVAI 3-7 %), moderate (CVAI 7-12%), and severe (CVAI greater than 12%) were assigned.
 The duration of treatment on average was 18.1 weeks for Group 1, 18.9 weeks for Group 2, and 19.8 weeks for Group 3.
 The study indicated Group 1 produced the highest correction rate of 56% and the largest reduction of the initial CVAI was noted in same group of infants with severe plagiocephaly.
-Group 2 demonstrated an improvement of 59% while Group 3 showed an improvement of 31%.
-A high statistical significance was
+Group 2 demonstrated

-Federal and State law, as well as contract language, and Medical Policy take precedence over Clinical UM Guidelines.
-We reserve the right to review and update Clinical UM Guidelines periodically.
-Clinical guidelines approved by the Medical Policy & Technology Assessment Committee are available for general adoption by plans or lines of business for consistent review of the medical necessity of services related to the clinical guideline when the plan performs utilization review for the subject.
-Due to variances in utilization patterns, each plan may choose whether to implement a particular Clinical UM Guideline.
-To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the member's card.
+Federal and State law, as well as contract language including definitions and specific coverage provisions/exclusions, and Medical Policy take precedence over Clinical UM Guidelines and must be considered first in determining eligibility for coverage.
+The member's contract benefits in effect on the date that services are rendered must be used.
+Clinical UM Guidelines, which address medical efficacy, should be considered before utilizing medical opinion in adjudication.
+Medical technology is constantly evolving, and we reserve the right to review and update Clinical UM Guidelines periodically.
+Clinical UM guidelines are used when the plan performs utilization review for the subject.
+Due to variances in utilization patterns, each plan may choose whether or not to adopt a particular Clinical UM Guideline.
+To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the back of the member's card.